LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_statements.md

 ### Apple Rich Links
 **For Apple Business Chat only.**

+{: .important}
+Use of Apple rich links for video is not supported at this time.

 If your business uses Apple’s Business Chat service to chat with consumers via the Messages app, you can use this type of interaction to send a richer, more interactive and structured message, for example:

 <img style="width:450px" src="img/ConvoBuilder/statements_richLink.png">